East–West Interconnector

-The East–West Interconnector is a 500 MW high-voltage direct current submarine and subsoil power cable which connects the Irish and British electricity markets.
+The East–West Interconnector is a 500 MW high-voltage direct current submarine and subsoil power cable from 2012 which connects the Irish and British electricity markets, between Dublin and the Wales/England border.
 The project was developed by the Irish national grid operator EirGrid.

 Aim

 The interconnector is aimed to increase competition and security of supply, and better use the capacity of wind energy.
 The additional capacity headroom provided by the interconnection will assist in reducing the Electricity Supply Board's dominant position in the Irish electricity market.
 By joining the two markets it will allow Irish suppliers to access power in the British mainland market and for British suppliers to enter the Irish market without initially having to commit to large capital expenditure, significantly reducing barriers to entry.
 Irish renewable generators will benefit from the interconnection as it will increase their available market and may make it more economically attractive to construct more large scale renewable generation.

 ESB Power Generation announced in 2007 its intention to withdraw approximately 1,300 MW of capacity by 2010.
 This would effectively reduce the installed capacity of fully dispatchable plant from 6,437 MW to 5,150 MW.
 This closure of older inefficient power plants, such as a 461 MW fossil fuel capacity at Poolbeg Generating Station Dublin, and coupled with the high growth demand forecasts presented, created a major threat to the security of the Irish electricity grid.

 The interconnection will enhance security of supply and grid stability on both countries and create conditions suitable for the development of a new regional market.
 The European Commission expressed the view that European electricity markets would benefit from further interconnection investments.
 The EU Trans-European Networks project has classified the UK–Irish Interconnector as a priority project.